comoglu/Hyposat/CONTENTS.md

 #### Scripts for compilation on Linux systems

 	make_hyposat
-		Linux C-shell script to run the Makefile
+		Linux bash-script to run the Makefile
 	Makefile
 		Makefile for HYPOSAT and HYPOMOD on LinuxA with gfortran and gcc

-#### All files with the extension .o are Linux-precompiled object codes of the source code